 I did try the warrior diet but I found that I got all of the same benefits following the 16:8 without so much restriction.

-During my 16 hour fast I usually stick to only water but any noncaloric beverage is fine, including coffee (with or without noncaloric sweetener such as stevia), tea, diet drinks with no calories and any other beverage with no calories.
-The key is to not take in any calories, as it takes only a few calories to spike insulin and sabotage your fast.
+During my 16 hours fast, I usually stick to only water but any noncaloric beverage is fine, including coffee (with or without noncaloric sweetener such as stevia), tea, diet drinks with no calories and any other beverage with no calories.
+The key is to not take in any calories, as it takes only a few calories to spike insulin and sabotages your fast.

 Autophagy is an adaptive response to short-term stress.
 It’s a natural destructive mechanism within cells.
 When fasting, the rate of autophagy within the brain cells is significantly increased.
 What this means is that your body basically eats up the weakest cells to provide energy for the growth and maintenance of the healthier, stronger cells.